marceloboeira/prezzo/README.md

 #=> 20.0
 ```

+**Context Validation**

+If you initialize the context with a hash, it will skip the validation, however, any object that responds to `.valid?` will attempt a validation, and it will fail if valid? returns false.

 ### Prezzo::Composed

 The `Prezzo::Composed` module is an abstraction that provides a nice way of injecting other calculators define how the price will be composed with all of those calculators.